 - Careers across the health-care sector, such as insurance, pharmaceutical, hospital, home health, aging support services, adoption services, chronic illness support services and medical equipment industries fostering the integration of excellence in clinical care, management, policy, education and research

 Master of Science students take core courses plus electives and must complete a thesis.
 This is a five-quarter program.
 Core courses are offered fall, winter and spring quarters (not summer) on the UC Davis Sacramento campus.
 Students in the master’s-degree leadership program should expect to be on campus at least two days a week.
-The majority of the program’s core classes are conducted Thursday afternoons and all-day Fridays.
+The majority of the program’s core classes are conducted all-day Thursdays and Fridays.
 Students should expect that some quarters they need to be available on certain weekends and nights.
 Electives are offered on different days for all students and may be located on either the Sacramento or Davis campus.

 A mandatory Leadership Immersion Week serves as an orientation for students.
 This full-time, three-day experience runs Wednesday through Friday the week before fall quarter begins.
 Throughout the week, students experience nursing leadership, team building and develop faculty relationships.
 The coursework provided that week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.